gnosischain/documentation/docs/node/management/withdrawals.md

 2. Wait for a reasonable delay (few hours) due to protocol-level delays and finalizations.
 3. Send a withdrawal request (ie a signed message in the beacon chain or an execution layer transaction with the exit proof).
 4. Pull your validator balance from the execution layer by submitting a transaction to the system contract.

+[TODO]
+1. Withdrawal action for stakers
+2. How to check withdrawal credentials, how to chagne WC
+3. withdrawal method